"He's Walking the Tightrope." How Donald Trump is Getting Out His Message on Coronavirus

 Most evenings for more than a month, Americans across the country tuned in to watch President Donald Trump give his regular coronavirus briefing.
 Trump typically spends more than an hour standing behind the podium in the White House briefing room or the Rose Garden, praising his Administration’s response to the pandemic, highlighting the news of the day and sparring with reporters.
 And he’s plainly thrilled with the viewership he’s bringing in.

 “I think the American public — ultimately, they should be the decider,” Trump said at a briefing on a balmy spring evening on March 29 in the Rose Garden, when asked whether networks should carry his remarks live.
 He went on to mention a recent New York Times story that reported the briefings drew an average of 8.5 million viewers on cable news, with at least one drawing more than 12 million.
-“Even they said that the ratings are like Monday Night Football ratings,” he noted..
+“Even they said that the ratings are like Monday Night Football ratings,” he noted.

 But for a President who relishes standing in front of thousands of supporters packed into arenas to see him speak off the cuff, the power of those numbers can’t be overestimated.
 In some ways, Trump’s coronavirus briefings have become his new rallies.
 His public leadership during the pandemic and ability to draw millions of viewers every night have become a crucial opportunity for him and his campaign to reach Americans as he faces widespread criticism for his government’s handling of the crisis and a dramatic economic downturn that could pose a major threat to his re-election in November.